Updated: September 1, 2023

 |We use JW Player to allow users to play videos on the Website, and gain insight about user engagement with video content.
 For more information about JW Player, consult: JW Player Privacy

 Disabling or removing these cookies generally does not interfere with the functionality or performance of the Website, although disabling or removing the JW Player cookie may interfere with video playback on the Website.

 Functionality Cookies.
-We use functionality cookies to remember information that you have provided or choices you have made on the Website.
+We use functionality cookies to remember information that you have provided or choices you have made on the Website, such as your consents for privacy purposes.
 This allows us to provide a more personalized and convenient browsing experience.

 Disabling or removing this cookie means that you will see our cookie notice pop-up each time you visit the Website.

 Third-Party Functionality.
 We do not have access to or control over cookies or other features that advertisers and third party sites may use, and the information practices of those advertisers and third party websites are not covered by our Privacy Notice or this Cookie Notice.

 For example, we provide social media buttons on the Website that allow users to visit, share, or bookmark web pages through third-party social media platforms.
 We do not control how those platforms collect information about you, nor whether or how they may track you or may activate their own cookies on your computer.

 How Do I Control or Make Choices About Cookies and Tracking Technologies?

 Managing Cookies in the UK and EU.
 We will ask for your consent to place cookies or other similar technologies on your device, except where they are essential for us to provide you with a service that you have requested, please see the ‘Necessary Cookies’ in the table above.